 In Article 301 of the Agreement and Section 4.1 of the Compact, each Party has committed to annually gather and share accurate and comparable information on all Withdrawals in excess of 100,000 gallons per day (379,000 liters per day) or greater average in any 30-day period (including Consumptive Uses) and all Diversions, including Exceptions.
 The information in the regional Water use database will be available to the public consistent with confidentiality requirements in Article 704 of the Agreement and Section 8.3 of the Compact.
-It should be noted that the information submitted by each Party to the regional Water use database is not for the purpose of establishing the baseline under Article 207, Paragraph 1 of the Agreement and Section 4.12.1 of the Compact.

-No later than two years of the date these protocols are adopted by the Regional Body and the Compact Council; the Parties will review and consider revisions to support the advancement of the regional Water use database.
+Every five years the Parties will review and consider revisions to these protocols to support the advancement of the regional Water use database.